Hemrajsinh793/comp3028Lesson1/README.md

 # comp3028Lesson1
-Comp 308 project of node.js emerging technology
+Comp 308 project of improved with typeScript